ksauka/ksauka.github.io/index.md

 ### Hi there 👋

 I am currently pursuing my Ph.D. in the Department of IT Convergence Engineering in Gachon University, Korea, and working as a researcher in [CVIP Lab](https://sites.google.com/site/gachoncvip/home), under the supervision of [Prof. Yong Ju Jung](https://sites.google.com/site/coolyjjung/), Gachon University.
 I have completed my master's from the same department (2019-2021).
-My master's thesis was on free-form image inpainting using globa and local attention mechanisms.
+My master's thesis was on free-form image inpainting using global and local attention mechanisms.
 <br><br>
 My undergrad was from the Department of Electronics and Telecommunication Engineering from [University of Liberal Arts Bangladesh](https://ulab.edu.bd/) (2013-2018).
 My undergrad supervisor was [S. M. Mahbubur Rahman, Ph.D.](https://mahbubur.buet.ac.bd/) and my undergrad thesis was on video summarization using CNN with multimodal data.
 <br><br>